Crypto Volatility Index

 Bitcoin's fear gauge — and a leading risk appetite signal.

-CVXI measures the implied volatility regime in crypto markets, combining Bitcoin options volatility, altcoin volatility spreads, and on-chain stress signals into a normalized cross-crypto regime indicator.
+CVXI measures the volatility and stress regime in crypto markets, combining Bitcoin realized-volatility proxies, altcoin price breadth, funding-rate positioning, listed miner-equity signals, and macro stress inputs into a normalized cross-crypto regime indicator.

-The Crypto Volatility Index (CVXI) measures implied and realized volatility across the cryptocurrency market — primarily anchored to Bitcoin options implied volatility (comparable to the VIX in traditional markets) but extended with altcoin volatility differentials, stablecoin stress signals, and on-chain liquidation data.
+The Crypto Volatility Index (CVXI) measures realized volatility and stress conditions across the cryptocurrency market — primarily anchored to Bitcoin price action and daily realized-volatility proxies, then extended with ETH returns, funding-rate positioning, listed miner-equity proxies, and macro stress inputs.
 CVXI classifies the current crypto volatility regime: suppressed, normal, elevated, or extreme.

 Crypto markets have increasingly behaved as a high-beta expression of global risk appetite — amplifying both risk-on and risk-off signals from traditional markets.
 CVXI tends to spike before or alongside broad market stress events, making it a useful leading indicator.
 During the March 2020 COVID shock, the October 2022 risk-off, and multiple 2023-2024 banking stress episodes, CVXI elevated before traditional measures like VIX.
 The relationship isn't perfect — crypto has idiosyncratic drivers — but the correlation with global liquidity conditions has strengthened significantly since 2020.